gnuarmeclipse/gnuarmeclipse.github.io-source/pages/support/faq.md

 <div style="clear: both;"></div>

+## Unable to read repository

+If you are behind a firewall, older Java virtual machines [fail to connect to SourceForge]({{ site.baseurl }}/blog/2016/12/02/plugins-install-issue/).
+Install the latest JDK and retry to install the plug-ins.

 ## I cannot install the plug-ins on Eclipse Neon

 Eclipse Neon uses CDT 9.x, which introduced some incompatible API changes.
 To accommodate these changes, a new major version was released (3.1.1), providing a solution that works on both the new API and the previous 8.x API (version 8.6 or higher).